Customization With Custom Headlights

 So many to choose from…

 There are a vast number of headlight options for all different types of motorcycles.
 Manufacturers tend to use a built-into fairing headlight for sport-style motorcycles.
 A bullet shaped chrome or black headlight is common on cruisers and LEDs, and Xenons are definitely becoming hits with newer models.
 Manufacturers like Harley-Davidson and Suzuki are already using LEDs in some of their models.
-Xenon and projector (glass eyes that reflects more intense light) head beams can be found in a lot of sport bikes already.
+Xenon and projector (glass eyes that reflect more intense light) head beams can be found in a lot of sport bikes already.

 Getting started with aftermarket headlights